History of slavery in West Virginia: History of emigration to Liberia from West Virginia

 The first emigrants to Liberia from West Virginia were from Berkeley county.
 Isaac Stubblefield, his wife and three children, sailed on the Harriet from Norfolk in 1829.
 Their emigration was sponsored by Edward Colston, nephew of Chief Justice John Marshall, who himself was president of the Virginia Colonization Society.
 In the 1830s the women of the Washington-Blackburn families of Jefferson county gathered a group of freed people for emigration to Liberia, uniting some families for the purpose and collecting donations for supplies and goods for the emigrants.
 A young divinity student, A.H.
 Lamon, accompanied the families to Washington, D.C.
 There Mr. Lamon also met another group of emigrants from Hardy county, who were being sponsored by the Vanmeter family.
-Starting Cin 1830 Ann, Susan, and Rebecca Vanmeter and their sister Hannah Vanmeter Hopewell, sponsored two groups totalling thirteen freed slaves.
+Starting in 1830 Ann, Susan, and Rebecca Vanmeter and their sister Hannah Vanmeter Hopewell, sponsored two groups totaling thirteen freed slaves.

 John Augustine Washington and his wife Jane Blackburn Washington owned two plantations, Mount Vernon and Blakeley.
 Jane Washington emancipated Lewis Wiggins, Charles Starkes, and their families, who left for Liberia in 1849.
-In her will she emancipated another of Charles Starkes family who was also sent to Liberia in 1854.
+In her will she emancipated another of Charles Starkes' family who was also sent to Liberia in 1854.

 In 1836, William Johnson of Tyler county attempted to transport 12 freedpersons to Liberia, but lacked the connections and wealth of the Blackburn and Washington families.
-The Society issued an appeal for funds, donations were received from colonizationists in Wheeling and other friends and family.
+The Society issued an appeal for funds, donations were received from Colonizationists in Wheeling and other friends and family.
 He accompanied the new emigrants to Washington, D.C., and then to Norfolk, where they embarked on the Saluda for Liberia in 1840.